Azure/Vision-AI-DevKit-Pages/docs/_docs/01-Get_Started.md

 > [!NOTE] This module is currently hidden in the marketplace thus is only visible with the link below.

-- Go to [this link](https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryResultsListBlade/selectedSubMenuItemId/%7B%22menuItemId%22%3A%22gallery%2FInternetOfThings_MP%2FIoTEdgeModules%22%2C%22resourceGroupId%22%3A%22%22%2C%22resourceGroupLocation%22%3A%22%22%2C%22dontDiscardJourney%22%3Afalse%2C%22launchingContext%22%3A%7B%22galleryItemId%22%3A%22IoTEdgeModules%22%2C%22source%22%3A%5B%22GalleryFeaturedMenuItemPart%22%5D%2C%22menuItemId%22%3A%22InternetOfThings_MP%22%2C%22subMenuItemId%22%3A%22IoTEdgeModules%22%7D%7D){:target="_blank"}, which will require you to sign-in to the Azure portal.
-In the list of IoT Edge Modules, scroll down to find the 'AI Vision Dev Kit Get Started Module' (you may need to click the 'Load more' button at the bottom).
+- Go to [this link](https://ms.portal.azure.com/?microsoft_azure_marketplace_ItemHideKey=AIDevKitPreview#blade/Microsoft_Azure_Marketplace/GalleryFeaturedMenuItemBlade/selectedMenuItemId/home/searchQuery/AI%20vision%20dev%20kit/resetMenuId/){:target="_blank"}, which will require you to sign-in to the Azure portal.
+In the list of IoT Edge Modules, scroll down to find the 'AI Vision Dev Kit Get Started Module (preview)' (you may need to click the 'Load more' button at the bottom).
 Click the icon, then  click on `Create`.

 > [!Note] A direct link will be given to customers once the module is published publicly.